fsprojects/FSharp.Formatting/docs/zero-to-hero.md

       run: dotnet fsdocs build
 ```

-⚠️ Also never trust any update to `fsdocs` blindly, always check the [release notes](https://github.com/fsprojects/FSharp.Formatting/blob/main/RELEASE_NOTES.md) to see if there are any breaking changes.
+⚠️ Also, never trust any update to `fsdocs` blindly, always check the [release notes](https://github.com/fsprojects/FSharp.Formatting/blob/main/RELEASE_NOTES.md) to see if there are any breaking changes.